kaste/mockito-python/README.rst

 The new name should make it clear that it corresponds to the usage of `expect` (as alternative to `when`).

+Context managers now check the usage and any expectations (if you used `expect`) on exit.
+You can disable this check by setting the environment variable `MOCKITO_CONTEXT_MANAGERS_CHECK_USAGE` to `"0"`.
+Note that this does not disable the check for any explicit expectations you might have set with `expect`.

+This roughly corresponds to the `verifyStubbedInvocationsAreUsed` contra the `verifyExpectedInteractions` functions.

 Development
 ===========